mm-black65/Smart-Health-Monitoring-System/README.md

 # Smart Health Monitoring System using Python and ESP32 Simulation

 A simulation-based smart health monitoring project that reads **heart rate**, **oxygen level**, and **temperature** using ESP32 with virtual sensor inputs.
-The project collects sensor data, saves it into a CSV file, and uses Python machine learning models to classify the patient status as normal or abnormal.
+The project collects sensor data, saves it into a CSV file, and uses Python machine learning models to classify the patient status as healthy or risky.

 ## Project Overview

-This project is designed as a **health monitoring prototype** for portfolio and internship use.
+This project is designed as a **health monitoring prototype**.
 It uses:
 - Potentiometer 1 for simulated heart rate input
 - Potentiometer 2 for simulated oxygen input